 Session Three: Supply Chains

 The coronavirus crisis has highlighted vulnerabilities in food supply chains.
 The flow of imported raw materials has been disrupted by transportation delays and emergency measures introduced during the pandemic.
 Many food & ingredient firms are now re-examining their ingredient sources as they look to build resilient supply chains.
-The first part of this session covers important developments in the supply of raw materials.
+The first part of this session covered important developments in the supply of raw materials.

-The second part discusses changes at the retail & consumer level.
+The second part discussed changes at the retail & consumer level.
 How is COVID-19 changing the way food is distributed and consumed?
 What solutions are provided by regional / local markets?
 What is the retailing outlook for sustainable foods?
 With consumers becoming more information savvy, what are the marketing implications?
 How is the pandemic changing the way consumers shop and eat?
-The session adjourns with featured speakers discussing the outlook for ingredient supply chains.
+The session adjourned with featured speakers discussing the outlook for ingredient supply chains.

 Session Two: Food Ingredients